top of page

 A Wonderful Spectacle

-At times carved directly into the rock, at other times made of granite blocks firmly anchored into the rocky walls, these steps in places overlook voids of several hundred meters.
+At times carved directly into the rock, at other times made of granite blocks firmly anchored into the rocky walls, these steps overlook a drop of several hundred meters.
 And it's better not to be afraid of heights.
 Be that as it may, the walk is breathtaking.
 Speaking of breath, you'd better not run out.

 The extraordinary landscapes will leave you speechless, but the effort required is substantial, and turning back isn't really an option.
 Why?